Saishabeer/voice-assistant-openai/README.md

 ---

+## ✅ Data Persistence Notes

+Stopping a realtime conversation now triggers a two-step save on the backend:

+1. The browser first pushes the latest transcript snapshot (`finalize=false`).
+2. If the session was not already finalized, the client sends a second request with `finalize=true`, `confirmed=true`, and `close=true`.

+This ensures the Celery task (or synchronous fallback) persists the summary, satisfaction rating, feedback, and raw JSON payloads in `voice_conversation`.

+---
 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs, feature requests, or improvements.